Mazipani/umbrel-community-app-store/mazipan-ownCloud/README.md

 ## Storage

 Your files are stored in the app's data directory and will persist across app restarts and updates.
+This installation uses SQLite for the database, which is perfect for personal use and automatically managed.

 ## Support